whynotstarlix/crave_aosp_builder/README.md

 Please avoid importing, or "kanging" this repository as it is frequently updated.

-This ensured you can easily update to the latest changes and also boosts my fork stats 😉
+This will ensure that you can easily update to the latest changes and also boosts my fork stats 😉

 >[!WARNING]
 > I have received reports that people are getting their Actions access restricted upon using this, especially new accounts.